Stocks make gains, oil prices rise as OPEC raises production

-NEW YORK (AP) — Stocks rose in afternoon trading on Wall Street Thursday, but remained choppy amid wariness about economic growth and rising interest rates.
+NEW YORK (AP) — Stocks on Wall Street are clawing back some of their recent losses in afternoon trading Thursday, despite ongoing wariness among investors about stubbornly high inflation and rising interest rates.

-Technology stocks, whose lofty values tend to give the broader market a harder push higher or lower, shook off an early stumble and gained ground.
-Chipmaker Nvidia jumped 6% and software maker Adobe rose 4.7%.
+Technology stocks, whose lofty values tend to give the broader market a harder push higher or lower, accounted for a big share of the rally after shaking off an early stumble.
+Chipmaker Nvidia jumped 6.8% and software maker Adobe rose 5.3%.

-Companies that rely on direct consumer spending and some big industrial firms gained ground.
-Expedia Group rose 6% and Boeing rose 6.5%.
+Communications stocks, companies that rely on direct consumer spending and some big industrial firms gained ground.
+Facebook parent Meta Platforms rose 6%, Expedia Group added 6.1% and Boeing climbed 7.1%.

 People are also reading…

-Health care companies and utilities fell.
-Drug developer Eli Lilly slipped 3.4%.
+Bond yields were relatively stable.
+The yield on the 10-year Treasury, which helps set interest rates on mortgages and other loans, fell to 2.91% from 2.93% from late Wednesday.

+Utilities and energy stocks fell.
+Alliant Energy dropped 1.8% and Chevron was down 0.9%

-U.S. crude oil prices rose 1.5%, despite the OPEC oil cartel and allied producing countries including Russia said they will raise production by 648,000 barrels per day in July and August.
+The pullback in energy stocks came as U.S. crude oil prices rose 1.4%, despite the OPEC oil cartel and allied producing countries including Russia said they will raise production by 648,000 barrels per day in July and August.

 Rising energy prices have been feeding inflation, which is already at its highest levels in four decades.
 U.S. gasoline prices hit another record high Thursday, with the average price at the pump costing $4.71 per gallon, according to motoring club federation AAA.